-- Medicaid shortfall is the difference between a hospital's costs of serving Medicaid-enrolled patients and the payments that it receives for those services, including FFS, managed care, UPL, graduate medical education (GME), and uncompensated care pool payments, but excluding delivery system reform incentive payments (DSRIP). - Unpaid costs of care for uninsured patients includes both charity care (for which the hospital does not charge the patient at all or charges the patient a discounted rate below the hospital's cost of delivering the care) and bad debt (for which the hospital charges the patient but is not able to collect).
+- Medicaid shortfall is the difference between a hospital's costs of serving Medicaid-enrolled patients and the payments that it receives for those services, including FFS, managed care, UPL, graduate medical education (GME), and uncompensated care pool payments, but excluding delivery system reform incentive payments (DSRIP). - Unpaid costs of care for uninsured individuals include both charity care (for which the hospital does not charge the patient at all or charges the patient a discounted rate below the hospital's cost of delivering the care) and bad debt (for which the hospital charges the patient but is not able to collect).
 Medicaid DSH does not pay for bad debt expenses for patients with insurance who cannot pay because they cannot afford deductibles or copays.

 Payment amounts.
-DSH payments to hospitals totaled \$14.9 billion in FY 2019.
-This amount excludes DSH payments to institutions for mental diseases (IMDs), which are beyond the scope of this issue brief.

-State DSH spending is limited by federal allotments, which vary widely by state.
-In FY 2018, federal funds allotted to states for DSH payments totaled \$12.3 billion.
-State-specific DSH allotments that year ranged from less than \$15 million in six states (Delaware, Hawaii, Montana, North Dakota, South Dakota, and Wyoming) to more than \$1 billion in three states (California, New York, and Texas).
-DSH allotments are largely based on each state's DSH spending in 1992, when DSH allotments were first established.
+DSH payments to hospitals (excluding institutions for mental diseases) totaled \$14.1 billion in FY 2021.
+State DSH spending is limited by federal allotments, which vary widely by state and are largely based on each state's DSH spending in 1992, when the allotments were first established.
+In FY 2021, federal funds allotted to states for DSH payments totaled \$14.3 billion; accounting for both state and federal funds, DSH spending was \$18.9 billion.
+State-specific federal DSH allotments that year ranged from less than \$15 million in six states (Delaware, Hawaii, Montana, North Dakota, South Dakota, and Wyoming) to more than \$1 billion in three states (California, New York, and Texas).